Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 \end{align*}

-Furthermore, we can express this equation using vectors and matrices as follows
+Furthermore, expressing this equation using vectors and matrices, we see that:

 \begin{align}